mladenpop-oss/vibe-index/README.md

 RAG pipelines stuff 8K–16K tokens into every LLM prompt — most irrelevant.
 Vibe Index finds **exact phrases at exact positions in microseconds**, then injects only the relevant context window.
 95% less tokens, 100x faster than embedding search.

 ### The problem
-Basically it's a superfast exact phrase search for code.
-You index your files, then it finds "fn authenticate" at exactly line 42 in 111 nanoseconds.

-The whole point is regular retrievers (embeddings, BM25) find the right chunk but can't tell you where inside that chunk the answer is.
-So you waste tokens stuffing the whole chunk into the LLM prompt.
-Vibe Index finds the exact line, so you only inject what you actually need.

 When you build a RAG pipeline, your retriever (embeddings, BM25, etc.) finds relevant chunks — but it can't tell you **where** inside those chunks the answer lives.
 So you inject the entire chunk (1K–4K tokens) into the LLM prompt, even though the actual answer might be 2–3 lines.